Erika Witt

 Nicole Richie

-Nicole Richie is an American TV personality and fashion designer.
+Nicole Richie is an American actress, TV personality, and fashion designer.
 She rose to fame, costarring with Paris Hilton on the reality series The Simple Life from 2003 to 2007.
 Richie appeared as a judge on NBC's Fashion Star and VH1's Candidly Nicole.
 Since 2020, she has served as a judge on AppleTV+'s Making the Cut.
 Richie also launched the lifestyle brand House of Harlow in 2008.

 Tamara Payne